John Wilkes Booth: Civil War

 Lincoln was elected president on November 6, 1860, and the following month Booth drafted a long speech, apparently never delivered, that decried Northern abolitionism and made clear his strong support of the South and the institution of slavery.
 On April 12, 1861, the Civil War began, and eventually eleven Southern states seceded from the Union.
 In Booth's native Maryland, some of the slaveholding portion of the population favored joining the Confederate States of America.
 Although the Maryland legislature voted decisively (53–13) against secession on April 28, 1861, it also voted not to allow federal troops to pass south through the state by rail, and it requested that Lincoln remove the growing numbers of federal troops in Maryland.
 The legislature seems to have wanted to remain in the Union while also wanting to avoid involvement in a war against Southern neighbors.

 Adhering to Maryland's demand that its infrastructure not be used to wage war on seceding neighbors would have left the federal capital of Washington, D.C., exposed, and would have made the prosecution of war against the South impossible, which was no doubt the legislature's intention.
 Lincoln suspended the writ of habeas corpus and imposed martial law in Baltimore and other portions of the state, ordering the imprisonment of many Maryland political leaders at Fort McHenry and the stationing of Federal troops in Baltimore.
 Many Marylanders, including Booth, agreed with the ruling of Marylander and U.S. Supreme Court Chief Justice Roger B. Taney, in Ex parte Merryman, that Lincoln's suspension of habeas corpus in Maryland was unconstitutional.

+Booth was pro-Confederate, but his family was divided, like many Marylanders.
+He was outspoken in his love of the South, and equally outspoken in his hatred of Lincoln.
+As the Civil War went on, Booth increasingly quarreled with his brother Edwin, who declined to make stage appearances in the South and refused to listen to John Wilkes' fiercely partisan denunciations of the North and Lincoln.

+In late-1860 Booth was initiated into the Knights of the Golden Circle, a secret society whose initial objective was to acquire territories as slave states.

+Confederate Secret Service

-As a popular actor in the 1860s, Booth continued to travel extensively to perform in the North and South, and as far west as New Orleans.
+John Wilkes Booth joined the Confederate Secret Service during the Civil War, acting as a spy for the Confederacy.
+This work was facilitated by the fact that as a popular actor in the 1860s, Booth continued to travel extensively to perform in the North and South, and as far west as New Orleans.
 According to his sister Asia, Booth confided to her that he also used his position to smuggle the anti-malarial drug quinine, which was crucial to the lives of residents of the Gulf coast, to the South during his travels there, since it was in short supply due to the Northern blockade.
+Asia described her brother as “a spy, a blockade-runner, a rebel!”
+Historian Thomas Goodrich concludes that Booth entered the Confederate Secret Service as a spy and courier.